-My goal is to brand Cyborg4Life as a content hub to spread awareness for the Limb Lengthening surgery (LL).
-I hope C4L helps educate people considering the LL procedure and serve as positive community where those who had it done can easily access effective physical & psychological rehab and rebuilding resources to live a better life.
+My goal is to brand Cyborg4Life as a content hub to spread awareness about the Limb Lengthening surgery (LL).
+I hope C4L educates people considering the LL procedure and serves as a positive community where those who are considering it or had it done can easily access helpful information as well as physical & psychological rehab and rebuilding resources to live a better life.

 I was hit by a car at age 9 breaking my right femur, had a mono-lateral external fixator to hold bone in place.